1. Training and working as a physiotherapist.

 5. Consolidation of English grammar and vocabulary appropropriate for B2.1.

 1. 1.
 Consolidation and extension of knowledge and use of the following grammar areas appropriate to B2.1 level.
 1.1 Pronouns and adjectival forms.
 1.2 Present time.
 Possessives.
 1.3 Past time.
 1.4 Future time and conditionality.
 1.5 The perfect aspect – past, present; simple, continuous.
 1.6 Modality – obligation, necessity, prohibition, advice.
 1.7 Verb patterns.
 1.8 Passive forms.
 1.9 Reported speech.
 1.10 Auxiliary and main verbs.

-In order to pass, students must obtain a minimum mark of 5 for continuous assessment.
-All students must obtain a minimum of 5 in the final exam.
+Continuous Evaluation: students must obtain a minimum global mark of 5 for the continuous assessment elements.
+All students must obtain a minimum of 5 in the final continuous assessment exam.

 Criteris específics de la nota «No Presentat»:

-Students who do not complete any evaluation are considered 'no presentat'.
+Students who do not complete any elements of evaluation are considered 'no presentat'.

 This course is designed to help B2.1 students develop their receptive and productive skills in English.
 It is an intensive course and students are expected to work both in and outside the classroom to ensure that they acquire the grammar, vocabulary, and communicative skills required for the level.
 Students must attend 80% of classes to qualify for continuous assessment.